Spatio-temporal analysis of extreme winter temperatures in Ireland: Results

-To derive summary statistics of spatial extreme events, we first generate a database of spatial extreme simulations and present empirically estimated risk measures using these simulations.
-We first simulate an event from the $r$-Pareto process, on Pareto margins, and then back transform this to the data scale using the inverse of expression~\eqref{eq:ch6_pareto_margins}.
-As the $r$-Pareto process is stationary over time, we can generate identical events in Pareto margins to transform to any specific time and any phase of SCV using the time-varying model E2.
+We now summarise temporal non-stationarities over the period 1950--2022 in the spatial context, showing how the estimated time evolution of the marginal distributions, $F_o(\cdot; t, \boldsymbol{s})$, over $\boldsymbol{s}\in \mathcal{S}$, affects the characteristics of winter extreme cold temperatures over Ireland.
+To derive the various characteristics of spatial extreme events, we first generate a database of spatial extreme simulation events from the $r$-Pareto process, on Pareto margins, and then back transform to the data scale using the inverse of expression~\eqref{eq:ch6_pareto_margins}.
+Secondly, we present empirically estimated spatial risk measures using these simulations.
+The specific details of the first step are straightforward since our model has that the extremal spatial dependence structure is invariant to time, so we can generate identical $r$-Pareto process spatial events and then transform these to the original marginals corresponding to any specific time, and any phase of SCV using our selected marginal model.
 The $r$-Pareto process simulations are generated using the R package \texttt{mvPot} \citep{DeFondeville2021}, which exploits the decomposition in~\eqref{ch6:decomp}.
-Point estimates of the spatial risk summaries are based on $100,000$ simulations, for each phase of the SCV.
-Uncertainties are based on $10,000$ simulations for each $r$-Pareto process fitted to each of the $200$ spatio-temporal bootstrap data sets, totalling an additional $200,000$ simulations for each phase of SCV.
+Point estimates of the spatial risk summaries are based on $100,000$ simulations for each phase of SCV.
+Uncertainties are based on $10,000$ simulations for each $r$-Pareto process, transformed to the original marginal distributions, fitted with marginal and spatial dependence models, to each of the $200$ spatio-temporal bootstrap datasets, totalling an additional two million simulations for each phase of SCV.

-We are most interested in making inferences about spatial events of the observational process that exceed a critical temperature of $T^\circ$C somewhere over Ireland at time $t$.
-We denote these events by
+We are interested in making inferences about spatial events of the observational process that are more extreme than a critical temperature of $T^\circ$C somewhere over the observed stations in Ireland at time $t$.
+We denote these events by $A_{t,\mathcal{S}_o}(T)$, which we can express mathematically in terms of events for the $r$-Pareto process of the form